CS496/596: Network Security

 Homework

 Each homework will build in some fashion on the previous homework.
 This may be conceptually, but may be directly.
 These aren’t your typical “write answers to questions” type assignments, but rather are intended to be more hands-on.
 Nearly all the work I’m asking you to do is taken from tasks I had to perform professionally as a security vulnerability engineer.
-The first assignment will be to get the VM environment set up and configured.
+The first assignment will be to get the environment set up and configured.
 Subsequent assignments will build on this.

 Submission